 Following her mission statement of “Work hard, be nice, keep moving,” Jenny Reynolds has had significant accomplishments in music as an independent artist.
-Since moving to Austin in 2003, Reynolds has played The Old Settlers Music Festival, The Kerrville Folk Festival, The Cactus Cafe, and Threadgills World Headquarters.
-She was an Official Showcaser at SXSW 2008 and was named Best New Local Act in the Austin Chronicle’s 2005 Critics Poll.
+Since moving to Austin in 2003, Reynolds has played The Old Settlers Music Festival, The Kerrville Folk Festival, The Cactus Cafe, and Threadgill’s World Headquarters.
+She was an Official Showcaser at SXSW 2008 and was named “Best New Local Act” in the Austin Chronicle’s 2005 Critics Poll.

-Her music has been featured on major network television and independent film, including ABC’s All My Children and CBS’s The District.
-She is also the founder and producer of Austin's Williams Nite: A Tribute to the Music of Hank and Lucinda Williams, a “kinda annual” show now in its sixth year.
-A trained educator, Reynolds also teaches guitar at the University of Texas and with the National Guitar Workshop, and has written instructional articles for Acoustic Guitar Magazine and Peghead Nation.
-She is currently recording a new CD tentatively titled Any Kind of Angel with Mark Hallman (Eliza Gilkyson, Ani diFranco) at Congress House Studio in Austin.
+Reynolds has a master’s degree in education from Boston College and was on the faculty of the National Guitar Workshop.
+She currently teaches guitar at the University of Texas, and has written instructional articles for Acoustic Guitar Magazine and Peghead Nation.
+At present, she is recording a new CD tentatively titled Any Kind of Angel with Mark Hallman (Eliza Gilkyson, Ani diFranco) at Congress House Studio in Austin.